Do you suffer from acid reflux?

 How and why does it work?

-The key here is in the 15-20 degrees of elevation which the wedge provides.
-The fluctuation of 5 degrees is based on whether you rest your head on the wedge, or on the body pillow.
+The key here is in the 15-20 degrees of elevation that the wedge provides.
+The 5-degree angle varies if you rest your head on the wedge for instance, or on the body pillow.

 This angle is sufficient enough to keep your stomach acid from traveling up and causing acid reflux.